 Example Study Plan

-Indicative Study Plan Core courses PROJMGMT 5021: Applied Project Management I
+Indicative Study Plan Core courses PROJMGNT 5004: Risk Assessment and Management (3 Units)

 CURRENT STUDENTS, please visit the below link for your study plan templates:

 The availability of all courses is conditional on the availability of staff and facilities.